Matt Fisher, Chief Marketing Officer, Certero

 People are usually in the wrong place at the wrong time (like sat with the CIO when a software audit demand arrives!) or prove themselves too good at achieving the impossible in other areas of IT program delivery (and hence get one of the most difficult jobs going – making sense of software licensing!).

-But once you’re in a SAM role, how do you progress?
+But once you’re in a Software Asset Management role, how do you progress?

 It can be easy to fall into established patterns and to become very good at certain software licensing rules, delivering the same reports and insights month after month.
 But is that the way to get a promotion, a pay rise or a new job?
 Probably not.